michmattera/vet-seed/README.md

 To build a command-line application that allows users to manage a common dataset about a particular domain.

-Vet application was chosen by the developer for the personal interest of the developer in dogs , and to try and create something useful for an every day task to address specific target audiance.
+The vet application was chosen by the developer for the personal interest of the developer in dogs, and to try and create something useful for an everyday task to address a specific target audience.

 Development planes were made in the following order:
 - Strategy